An Online newsletter of

 Writing on one side.
 Backside is blank.

 Here’s the solution to Floyd’s Four Chair Shop Crossword Puzzle from the last issue (Click the link to try your hand at the puzzle before you scroll down for the answers).
 Yes, Floyd did get clipper-happy with a few puzzle spaces, so a couple of the answers were slightly confused.
 But what do you expect from Floyd!
 With that big-city manicurist in his shop, he’s just not as razor-sharp as he used to be.

 NOTE: This crossword was originally published in The Andy Griffith Show Rerun Watchers Club official newsletter, The Bullet (Volume 4, Issue 2) April 13, 1988.
 The Answers were published in the October 3, 1988 (Volume 4, Issue 3).

 **** Mayberry on the Web ****

-Two Chairs, No Waiting is our weekly podcast of TAGS news, interviews and pretty much whatever happens to be going on in and around Mayberry.
+“Two Chairs, No Waiting” is our weekly podcast of TAGS news, interviews and pretty much whatever’s happening in and around Mayberry.
 It’s hosted by Allan Newsome.
-Most weeks also include a Mayberry History Lesson from special correspondent Randy Turner.

 **** Post Note ****